 - Zeddicus from The Sword of Truth makes light "webs" (spells) these are epically destructive often manifesting in the form of large explosions.

 - Gandalf in The Lord of the Rings claims at the bridge in Moria to be "servant of the Secret Fire, wielder of the Flame of Anor."
-Anyone who's read the Silmarillion knows he's essentially saying "I'm an angel of God.
-Mess with me, and I'll drop sunfire on your Balrog butt."
+Anyone who's read the Silmarillion knows he's essentially saying "I'm an Angel of God.
+Mess with me, and I'll drop sunfire on you."

 - In The Silmarillion, it seemed to have been the main power of the Vala Varda, and to a lesser extent shown by Morgoth (in his earlier days, his eyes emitted a light that drove Maiar insane).
 The two trees of Valinor emitted a strong light, and afterwards the Sun and Moon were made from what was left of them, which became property of Ariën and Tilion, respectively.
 Part of their light was also encased in the titular Silmarils, giving them Holy Burns Evil properties but also making them Artifacts of Attraction.